Ask the Expert Tutor: IGCSE English (Romeo & Juliet)

 Romeo and Juliet

 Clients often come to BartyED looking for IGCSE English tutors to help with Literature.
-In this edition of "Ask the Expert Tutor," we examine Romeo and Juliet which is often studied by GCSE students in Hong Kong and consider which elements of the text can be used in an exam-style response.
+In this edition of ‘Ask the Expert Tutor,’ we examine Romeo and Juliet which is often studied by IGCSE students in Hong Kong and consider which elements of the text can be used in an exam-style response.

-An excellent tip to score top-grades is to analyse the question carefully and think of different ways you may reasonably interpret "conflict."
+An excellent tip to score top-grades in IGCSE English is to analyse the question carefully and think of different ways you may reasonably interpret ‘conflict.’
 There are different types of conflict in Romeo and Juliet and an examiner will reward you for discussing them.
 It is precisely this kind of critical analysis which our Expert English Literature Tutors teach in their classes.
 Consider for example the following three types of conflict.

 1. There is obvious familial conflict between Montague and Capulet which provides the setting for the play.
 (Yes, you do get a mark for identifying setting.)